thisisharrison/salesforce-scripts-v2/README.md

 4. **Update secrets.txt**

 	In main folder, open `secrets.txt` in the application folder and change the placeholder email and password.
+On the first line, input `True` if you need two-factor authentication, `False` if you don't.

 5. **Run script**